 I hope this will be a chance to meet and inspire new friends through a poem, a story, through a small doll, brought forth from your dreams & imagination...

 ** Sign-ups for this swap are now closed.
-My apologies if you were hoping to join in.
-However, please check back here if you'd like to have a peek at photos of dolls made by participants in the swap! **
+Please have a look here if you'd like to seephotos of dolls made by participants in the swap **